 In the tobacco fields the following summer, however, we heard that word more often.
 Some of my fellow croppers expressed a desire to go there, some worried they'd be forced to.
 Some from each group wound up going and some from each were killed.

 When school started back, in September of '65, we heard much more about the war.
 To use a meteorological analogy, Vietnam was gradually escalating (most frequently used word of the decade, incidentally) from "Tornado Watch" to "Tornado Warning."
 Some classmates' older brothers were already there.

-The other was a student deferment which would keep you off the draft-board's list for four years as long as you stayed "in sequence," meaning in your second year, you had to have completed your freshman requirements, after your third your sophomore requirements, etc. If you fell out of sequence, you were toast.
+The other was a student deferment which would keep us off the draft-board's list for four years as long as you stayed "in sequence," meaning in your second year, you had to have completed your freshman requirements, after your third your sophomore requirements, etc. If you fell out of sequence, you were toast.

 So all the boys knew we had better get into college and hope like hell the war would end before our four years were up.
 We really wished the godforsaken network news anchors would stop saying, "There's still no end to the war in sight."